 5 Ask who will actually be working on your case

 You may think you are hiring a particular attorney.
 But as time goes by you may find that they are not actually doing the work on your case.
 Ask this at the outset.
-Who will work on your case.
-What role will each person have.
+Who will work on your case?
+What role will each person have?
 Some firms are set up to settle large numbers of cases.
-Instead of getting personal attention, your case will be treated as if on a production line.
+Instead of getting personal attention, your case will be treated as if it is on a production line.
 Some firms have new associates or law student interns doing much of the work.
 Finding out how the firm will staff your case will prevent misunderstandings in the future.
-Or lead you to your next attorney interview
+Or it will lead you to your next attorney interview

 6 Decide whether you can trust the attorney

 You have to go with your gut instinct on this, but plenty of small clues go into deciding whether you can trust someone or not.
 Your personal injury claim is an important matter - regardless if it is a modest sized case or a very complex and large one.
 This will be the person who will champion your cause.
 And ultimately give you recommendations on how to best resolve them.